damphyr/gaudi/doc/CONFIGURATION.md

 compiler_options=
 #Output flag
 compiler_out=
-#Command file flag (to make th compiler read a file for the parameters)
+#Command file flag (to make the compiler read the prameters from a file)
 compiler_commandfile_prefix=
 #Include path flag
 compiler_include=
-#### Basically the set above is repeated the linker (libraries and executables) and the assembler
+#### Basically the set above is repeated the for the linker (libraries and executables) and the assembler
 #####Assembler settings
 assembler=
 assembler_options=